sudo-boo/faqzy/README.md

 git clone https://github.com/sudo-boo/sarcathon-2024.git
 ```
 ### Frontend

+> The frontend is currently displayed and used as an application but can be deployed for web too since we use flutter..!!

+For now, to test it for,

 **Android**: Just install the `.apk` file provided in the Releases section of the repository.
 Otherwise, you can follow the same steps given below to build and install it for Android too.

 **iOS**: If you want to test it for iOS, `cd` to the client source code folder